jMeter - Regular Expressions

 Create JMeter Test Plan

 Let us understand the use of Regular expressions in the Regular Expression Extractor—a Post-Processor Element by writing a test plan.
-This element will extract text from the current page using a Regular Expression to identify the text pattern that a desired element conforms with.
+This element extracts text from the current page using a Regular Expression to identify the text pattern that a desired element conforms with.

-First we will write an HTML page which a list of people and their email id's.
-Deploy it to our tomcat server.
-The contents of html (index.html) are as follows:
+First we write an HTML page which a list of people and their email IDs.
+We deploy it to our tomcat server.
+The contents of html (index.html) are as follows −

-On deploying it on tomcat server, this page would look like as in the snapshot below:
+On deploying it on the tomcat server, this page would look like as shown in the following screenshot −

 Start JMeter, add a Thread group Test Plan > Add> Threads(Users)> Thread Group.

-Next add a sampler HTTP Request, select the test plan right click Add > Sampler > HTTP Request and enter the details as below:
+Next add a sampler HTTP Request, select the test plan, right click Add > Sampler > HTTP Request and enter the details as shown below −

 Next, add a Regular Expression Extractor.
 Select the HTTP Request Sampler (Manage), right click Add > Post Processor > Regular Expression Extractor.